hlt-mt/pangolinn/docs/source/index.rst

 .. code-block::

-  @inproceedings{Papi2023ReproducibilityIN,
-    title={{Reproducibility is Nothing without Correctness: The Importance of Testing Code in NLP}}, author={Sara Papi and Marco Gaido and Andrea Pilzer and Matteo Negri}, year={2023}
+  @inproceedings{papi-et-al-2024-when,
+    title={{When Good and Reproducible Results are a Giant with Feet of Clay: The Importance of Software Quality in NLP}}, author={Papi, Sara and Gaido, Marco and Pilzer, Andrea and Negri, Matteo}, booktitle = "Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", address = "Bangkok, Thailand",
+    year={2024}
   }